World Food Program USA Announces Fall 2022 Grantees of the Catherine Bertini Trust Fund

 About the Catherine Bertini Trust Fund for Girls’ Education

 After winning the World Food Prize in 2003, Catherine Bertini, the former executive director for the United Nations World Food Programme (WFP), recognized an opportunity to leave a lasting legacy for women’s empowerment.
-Bertini used her winnings to establish the Catherine Bertini Trust Fund for Girls’ Education, a fund that supports innovative grassroots initiatives around the globe that boost access to training and educational opportunities for girls.
+Bertini used her winnings to establish the Catherine Bertini Trust Fund for Girls’ Education.
+This fund supports innovative grassroots initiatives around the globe that boost girls’ access to training and educational opportunities.

 World Food Program USA